cap-js/docs/guides/messaging/event-mesh.md

 - Alternatively follow [one of the guides in SAP Help Portal](https://help.sap.com/docs/SAP_EM/bf82e6b26456494cbdd197057c09979f/3ef34ffcbbe94d3e8fff0f9ea2d5911d.html).

 ::: tip
-**Important:** You don't need to manually create queues or queue subscriptions as CAP takes care for that automatically based on declared events and subscriptions.
+**Important:** You don't need to manually create queues or queue subscriptions as CAP takes care of that automatically based on declared events and subscriptions.
 :::